APY/APYDataGridBundle/README.md

  - source [boolean] - turns on or off column visibility for Source Class
  - visible [boolean] -  turns on or off column visibility

-Available types form '@GRID\Column' notation
+Available types for '@GRID\Column' notation

  - columns [array] order of columns in grid
  - filterable [bool] turns on or off visibility of all columns